s-sutton/sgs_os/README.md

 # sgs_os
 This is a modifiable showcase.
 It is not meant for practical use.

-<h2>About</h2>
+<h2>Project Overview</h2>

-This is a project that aims to supplement an Arch and Nix-influenced [Linux From Scratch]() with [Write Your Own Operating System]() in order to go more in-depth into the kernel, which is only briefly covered in section 10 of LFS.
+This is a project that aims to supplement an Arch and Nix-influenced [Linux From Scratch](https://www.linuxfromscratch.org/lfs/read.html) with [Write Your Own Operating System](https://youtube.com/playlist?list=PLHh55M_Kq4OApWScZyPl5HhgsTJS9MZ6M&feature=shared) in order to go more in-depth into the kernel, which is only briefly covered in section 10 of LFS.
 For the sake of starting lower and building up, I will be starting with WYOOS and then moving on to LFS to fill in the gaps.

 There are some limitations to this approach.
 For instance, with WYOOS+LFS alone, there is no custom bootloader so it still cannot be said to be a complete OS.
 LFS mostly focuses on utilities and can be helpful for creating Linux distros, but creating a Linux-compatible OS from scratch means essentially writing an entire kernel.